Last Updated: 10/7/2022 | October 7th, 2022

-Maori culture has always fascinated me ever since I saw the movie Whale Rider (it’s one of my favorite travel movies).
-Their history, cool tattoos, dancing, beliefs, and general relaxed personality make them very interesting to me.
-As the indigenous people of New Zealand, they haven’t done well since the arrival of European settlers.
+I’ve been interested in Maori culture ever since I saw the movie Whale Rider (it’s one of my favorite travel movies).
+I am just fascinated by their history, cool tattoos, dancing, beliefs, and generally relaxed demeanor.

 The History of the Maori

 The Maori are a warrior race and are famous for never having been defeated by the English settlers.
 It’s a fact the proud Maori cherish greatly and are always happy to share.